zerogetsamgow/vagotheme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The main purpose of vagotheme is to enable R users in Australian public policy to use the colours and styles defined in the Victoria Auditor General’s Office’s style guide to create compliant visualisations in ggplot.
+The main purpose of vagotheme is to enable R users to use the colours and styles defined in the Victoria Auditor General’s Office’s style guide to create compliant visualisations in ggplot.

+*This package is not endorsed by VAGO*.

 vagotheme was created with the **palettes** package, which provides a comprehensive library for colour vectors and colour palettes using a new